yusufberkakcay52/yusufberkakcay52.github.io/projects/killingeq.md

-This code gives us the Killing equations for a given metric, allows us to find the infinitesimal symmetries.
+This code derives the Killing equations for a given metric and allows us to find the corresponding infinitesimal symmetries.

  - [killingequation.nb](../projects/code/killingequation.nb)